 Your Go-To Resource for As-a-Service Insight and Advice Get the Ultimate Guide >>

 The worries of having sufficient cash flow into a business are enough to keep owners and CEOs up at night.
-According to Invoicera, 68.9% of business owners fear that they will lose their business due to a lack of available cash and 37.5% of CEOs say cash flow is the most challenging part of running a business.
+According to Invoicera, 68.9% of business owners fear that they will lose their business due to a lack of available cash and 37.5% of CEOs say operating cash flow is the most challenging part of running a business.

-Managing cash flow is also especially hard for product-centric businesses—or value-added resellers (VARs)—that buy products through distribution and resell to customers, as they have to buy and store inventory ahead of time in hopes of an uncertain future sale.
+Operating cash flow is also especially hard for product-centric businesses—or value-added resellers (VARs)—that buy products through distribution and resell to customers, as they have to buy and store inventory ahead of time in hopes of an uncertain future sale.

 Ultimately, nothing is more important to optimize your company’s cash flow than your billing and invoicing process.
 Billing should be well-defined, reliable, and timely to avoid customer confusion and ensure you’re getting paid for all work performed and products sold.